 We compared variability profiles between different species and, in the case of E. coli, between different phylogroups.
 We observed that, as a rule, when genomes are close enough for the large synteny blocks to be detected (with blast or nucmer tool), then complexity profiles look similar: the regions with high complexity values are surrounded with low complexity regions forming the same conservative context in different groups of organisms.
 The analysis of complexity profiles of E. coli revealed that many hotspots are located in the prophage or pathogenicity islands integration sites, and site-specific mechanisms could govern their conservative location.
 Some hotspots lack such factors and reasons for their conservative location are still to be elucidated.

 The here proposed approach is not universal, for example, it is not suited for the detection of large genomic rearrangements (larger than window parameter, usually several dozens genes) or changes in noncoding parts of the genome.
 Our methodology has also some limitations coming from its dependence on orthology inference accuracy.
 Here we used orthofinder tool [17], which uses MCL graph clustering algorithm based on gene length normalized blast scores.
 We find this tool to be optimal in terms of efficiency and accuracy.
-On the other hand, it doesn’t take into account phylogenetic information and syntenic relationships between different genomes, and erroneous homology inference sometimes occurs.
-Paralogous genes may be attributed to one group.
-In this case, the graph representation of the context becomes problematic.
+Still, paralogous genes may be attributed to one orthogroup which makes graph representation of the context problematic.
+We observed that .
 We implement two possible ways of dealing with paralogous genes in GCB: the default approach is to ignore them, the other is to perform an artificial orthologization process (each paralogous gene with unique left and right context is denoted with a suffix and added to the graph).
 From our experience, the optimal strategy is to work in the default mode for explorative analysis and verify all conclusions in the orthologization mode.
 The graph layout process is also hard to automate.
 We use two layout algorithms (Dagre and Graphviz), but manual manipulations are often needed to make a clear layout, and Cytoscape (or other graph manipulation software) is desirable to make publication-ready images.

 Despite the above-mentioned drawbacks, we find the here proposed method of complexity analysis informative as it successfully identifies known rearrangement hot spots (prophages, integrons et al.), and we hope that GCB with its capacity of visualization and complexity assessment will find its application in the area of comparative genomics studies.